hialin/hial/issues.md

 ## TODOs

-- writing options:
+- explicit domain save/write: to origin, to new domain
-    1. write policy on domain (interpretation):
+- write policies on domain (interpretation):
     - read only, write ignore, write back, write to new domain
-    2. explicit write: to origin, to new domain
 - use anyhow for errors
-- add filepath as attribute to fs interpretation?

 ### Feature implementation status